 What they found was that participants who failed the hazard perception test were actually 25% more likely to go on to be involved in a crash.
 And they were also 17% more likely to have been involved in a previous crash – meaning that hazard perception skill not only says something about your future driving skill, but also about how it’s been in the past.

-If you’re keen for your employees to take a test like this, get in touch with us - Fleetcoach provides one.
-It’s called the Enterprise Risk Assessment and it tests exactly this kind of skill in around 20 minutes, with a resulting report that tells you about the skill level of the candidate.
-It’s great for pre-employment checks, or just to see how your drivers are doing.
+If you’re wanting your employees to learn better hazard perception, get in touch with us - Fleetcoach trains exactly this and more!
+It’s great for new employees before they are out on the road in a company vehicle, or to upskill your current drivers.
 You might be keen to see how you yourself fare!
 Just contact us and we’ll sign you up.